Billy Vessels: Edmonton Eskimos

-Vessels was the first pick of the Baltimore Colts in the first round of the 1953 NFL draft, but did not join the Colts following the draft, electing instead to play with the Edmonton Eskimos of the Western Interprovincial Football Union (WIFU), one of the forerunners of the Canadian Football League.
+Vessels was selected second overall by the Baltimore Colts in the first round of the 1953 NFL draft, but did not join the Colts following the draft, electing instead to play with the Edmonton Eskimos of the Western Interprovincial Football Union (WIFU), one of the forerunners of the Canadian Football League.

 During his rookie season in 1953, Vessels led the WIFU in rushing with 926 yards gained on 129 carries (7.2 yards per carry), with eight rushing touchdowns.
 He also caught 20 passes for 310 yards (15.5 yards per catch) and one touchdown.
 The halfback Vessels also passed 30 times, completing 18 for 393 yards and 4 touchdowns, against only one interception.
 Defensively he snagged four interceptions from his defensive halfback position.

 Vessels became the first player to win the Schenley Award as Canadian football's most outstanding player.
 Vessels played only one full season in Canada, seeing action for just one game with the Kitchener-Waterloo Dutchmen of the Ontario Rugby Football Union (ORFU) — who were acting as a farm team for Edmonton in 1954 — in an attempt to qualify as a non-import under rules governing at that time.